Living in Gibraltar · Last updated 2 June 2026

 How much do you need to earn to live comfortably in Gibraltar?

 A single professional can live comfortably on a Gibraltar take-home (after tax) of around £2,000 to £2,500 per month.
 That covers a decent 1-bed flat, regular eating out, and a reasonable social life.
-Saving significantly on top of this requires either a higher salary or the La Linea living option.
+Saving significantly on top of this requires either a higher salary or choosing La Linea as a base.

 Are utilities expensive in Gibraltar?

 Not by UK standards.
-Electricity runs £60 to £120 per month for a 2-bedroom flat (higher in summer with air conditioning).
-Internet via Gibtelecom is £30 to £50 per month for decent fibre speeds.
-Water is modest.
-Overall utilities are broadly comparable to the UK, perhaps slightly lower outside of summer air conditioning costs.
+Electricity from the Gibraltar Electricity Authority (GEA) runs £60 to £120 per month for a 2-bedroom flat, higher in summer with air conditioning.
+Internet via Gibtelecom or GIBFIBRE (gibfibre.com) typically costs £30 to £50 per month for fibre speeds.
+Water via AquaGib is modest.
+Overall utilities are broadly comparable to the UK, and there is no gas network so that bill does not exist.